What is upper endoscopy?

 Can I take my current medications?

 Most medications can be continued as usual, but some medications can interfere with the preparation or the examination.
-Inform your doctor about medications you’re taking, particularly aspirin products or antiplatelet agents, arthritis medications, anticoagulants (blood thinners such as warfarin or heparin), clopidogrel, insulin or iron products.
+Inform your doctor about medications you are taking, particularly aspirin products or antiplatelet agents (i.e clopidogrel or ticagrelor), arthritis medications, anticoagulants (blood thinners such as warfarin or heparin), insulin or iron products.
 Also, be sure to mention any allergies you have to medications.

 What happens during upper endoscopy?